gromacs/gromacs/docs/user-guide/mdp-options.rst

       SHAKE is slightly slower and less stable than LINCS, but does work with angle constraints.
 The relative tolerance is set with :mdp:`shake-tol`, 0.0001 is a good value for "normal" MD.
-SHAKE does not support constraints between atoms on different nodes, thus it can not be used with domain decompositon when inter charge-group constraints are present.
+SHAKE does not support constraints between atoms on different decomposition domains, so it can only be used with domain decomposition when so-called update-groups are used, which is usally the case when only bonds involving hydrogens are constrained.
 SHAKE can not be used with energy minimization.

 .. mdp:: continuation